Ichablog-AI/ichablog-api/project-docs/task-list.md

 2. Implement `logger.ts` with a Pino instance and Hono middleware.
 3. Register middleware in `server.ts`.
 4. Write a simple test for logging invocation.
+5. Register `serviceLogger` in Tsyringe container.

 ---

-## 3. Configure Tsyringe dependency injection container
+## 4. Configure Tsyringe dependency injection container
 **Purpose:** Enable DI for services and controllers.
 **Goals:**
 - Install Tsyringe.